 |Female||Protective - $25.78/month||SBLI - $42.63/month||Banner - $75.25/month|

-Hopefully a 53 year old is in decent health, but there are instances where rates can be higher.
+Hopefully, a 53-year-old is in decent health, but there are instances where rates can be higher.
 One such case is if there is a pre-existing health condition.
 This can be either recently diagnosed or otherwise.
 If you have any pre-existing health conditions, you could be considered a “high-risk applicant”, which could drastically impact your life insurance coverage.
-Even if you are high-risk, that doesn’t mean that you can’t get an affordable insurance policy.
-Each insurance company tends to view certain conditions more favorably than other companies.
-It’s vital that you find the company that views your condition the best and has experience with dealing with similar situations.

 The best course of action is to seek the guidance of a professional independent insurance agent.
 These agents don’t work for one specific company, but they represent dozens of the highest-rated insurance companies in the nation.

 This will not only save you time, but it will almost always save you money.
-People looking to obtain over 50 life insurance need help to sort through all the different types of life insurance that may or may not work for their individual situation.
+People looking to obtain life insurance for those over 50 need help sorting through all the different types of life insurance that may or may not work for their individual situation.

 If you want to ensure that you’re getting the lowest rates for the insurance policy that you choose, you would have to call dozens and dozens of companies around you.

 You could spend hours on the phone talking to different agents and answering the same questions, but your time is valuable.
-An independent agent will shop all of the best life insurance companies that provide coverage in your area and give you quote based off of your personal needs.
+An independent agent will shop all of the best life insurance companies that provide coverage in your area and give you a quote based on your personal needs.

 The results of the medical exam (unless you go with a no-exam policy) can cause you to get excellent rates or make your premiums go through the roof.
 One of the best ways to do this is by getting regular exercise and following a healthy diet.

-Losing any excess weight, lowering your cholesterol, and lowering your blood is one of the best things you can do for your insurance application.
+Losing any excess weight, lowering your cholesterol, and lowering your blood pressure are some of the best things you can do for your insurance application.